kixlab/chatgpt-dataset/README.md

 Access to the dataset is based on an **End-User License Agreement**.
 The use of the dataset is strictly restricted to **non-commercial research**.

-💁 For those interested in full access, please make a request through this [link](https://forms.gle/VD4nmH2F2aoKn4WY9).
+💁 For those interested in full access, please make a request through this [Dataset Request Form](https://forms.gle/VD4nmH2F2aoKn4WY9).

 A sample of the dataset can be found in the `sample.json` file.

 ## Structure